 “I know for him he’s probably a little frustrated we weren’t passing a little more early, but last week was really kind of the coming-out party for him,” Zimmerman said.
 “And his brother [wide receiver] Carson is a heck of a threat, too.
 Connor did a great job commanding the offense.

 “If we’re going to continue to grow offensively, we don’t just want to be a running threat.
-We want to be able to run and pass if we want to make a deep run into the playoffs.”
+We want to be able to run and pass if we want to make a deep run in the playoffs.”

 Connor Goehring said his touchdown pass to Barnes is something they’ve worked on a lot.